-Students enrolled in the approved program must possess the following: A Certified Surgical Technologist (CST) credential, a certificate of completion/diploma in Surgical Technology, and a copy of the transcript for an accredited Accreditation Review Council on Education in Surgical Technology (ARC-ST), Accrediting Bureau of Health Education Schools (ABHES) or Commission on Accreditation of Allied Health Education Programs (CAAHEP) program.
+Students enrolled in the approved program must possess the following: A Certified Surgical Technologist (CST) or Tech in Surgery - Certified (TS-C) credential, a certificate of completion/diploma in Surgical Technology, and a copy of the transcript for an accredited Accreditation Review Council on Education in Surgical Technology (ARC-ST), Accrediting Bureau of Health Education Schools (ABHES) or Commission on Accreditation of Allied Health Education Programs (CAAHEP) program.
 The student will be awarded 32 semester credit hours upon verification of the CST credential.